svenmerkert/BLHeli/README.md

 This tree contains BLHeli code for sensorless brushless motor electronic speed control (ESC) boards.

+I will modifie this to a rump up to a fixxed trottel to run without any external Controller.
+This is just for running an BLDC Motor for an Packraft Air Pump.

 To view and use the files, click the "Clone or download" button on this page,
 and then select "Download ZIP" to download the repository to your computer.